Transmission and distribution for a secure, reliable supply

 Delivering assured distribution continuity and quality for all customers

-ERDF (Electricité Réseau Distribution France) is the concession holder of a grid owned by local authorities.
-As such, it operates and maintains 618,000 km of low-voltage power lines and 697,000 km of high-voltage power lines
+Enedis is the concession holder of a grid owned by local authorities.
+As such, it operates and maintains 631,400 km of medium-voltage power lines and 709,500 km of low-voltage power lines

-In delivering its public service mission, ERDF must not only provide guaranteed continuity and quality for 1.3 million kilometres of power lines, but also ensure non-discriminatory access to electricity
+In delivering its public service mission, Enedis must not only provide guaranteed continuity and quality for 1.3 million kilometres of power lines, but also ensure non-discriminatory access to electricity

 Adapting grids to the needs of the energy transition

-In responding to today's game-changing upheavals in energy generation and consumption methods, RTE and ERDF are now preparing for the future of electricity transmission and distribution by adopting smart grids.
+In responding to today's game-changing upheavals in energy generation and consumption methods, RTE and Enedis are now preparing for the future of electricity transmission and distribution by adopting smart grids.

 In 2020, France will have a million of wind and photovoltaic energy producers